-Survivor benefit: A lump sum is paid of 3 years of earnings or B\$42,000 (whichever is less) minus the value of any permanent disability benefits received by the deceased.
+Survivor benefit: A lump sum of three years of earnings or B\$42,000 (whichever is less) is paid minus the value of any permanent disability benefits paid to the deceased.

 Eligible survivors are dependents who were totally dependent on the deceased's earnings.